-Through Southern Arizona Center Against Sexual Assault (SACASA), Southern Arizona Children’s Advocacy Center and Emerge Center Against Domestic Abuse, this program provides new clothing and toiletries for assault and rape victims for use at area hospitals and trauma centers.
+Through Southern Arizona Center Against Sexual Assault (SACASA), Children’s Advocacy Center of Southern Arizona and Emerge Center Against Domestic Abuse, this program provides new clothing and toiletries for assault and rape victims for use at area hospitals and trauma centers.

-1,150 children from Southern Arizona Children’s Advocacy center aided
+1,400 children from Children’s Advocacy Center of Southern Arizona aided